hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ## Type 1: Single-certificate

 Client requires only one classical, pq or a composite signature.
-Client does not support dual certificates.
+Client either does not support or is not configured to accept dual certificates.

 Client behavior: